The Richard L. Schlegel National Legion of Honor Award

 The Richard L. Schlegel National Legion of Honor Award for an Emerging Activist.

-Nominations for the 2014 Richard L. Schlegel National Legion of Honor Award for an Emerging Activist are due Sunday, September 28th, 2014.
+Nominations for the 2014 Richard L. Schlegel National Legion of Honor Award for an Emerging Activist are currently closed.

 The Richard L. Schlegel National Legion of Honor Award for an Emerging Activist recognizes an individual in the United States who has exhibited outstanding leadership and significantly contributed to the dignity and freedom of lesbian, gay, bisexual, transgender, and queer people.
 The Legion of Honor Award will be presented during the annual DC LGBTQ Symposium and serves as an opportunity to: